-- PDPTE cache (4-level paging only).1 Each PDPTE-cache entry is referenced by an 18-bit value and is used for linear addresses for which bits 47:30 have that value.
-The entry contains information from the PML4E and PDPTE used to translate such linear addresses: - The physical address from the PDPTE (the address of the page directory).
-(No PDPTE-cache entry is created for a PDPTE that maps a 1-GByte page.) - The logical-AND of the R/W flags in the PML4E and the PDPTE. - The logical-AND of the U/S flags in the PML4E and the PDPTE. - The logical-OR of the XD flags in the PML4E and the PDPTE. - The values of the PCD and PWT flags of the PDPTE.
+A PDPTE-cache entry contains information from the PML5E, PML4E, PDPTE used to translate the relevant linear addresses (for 4-level paging, the PML5E does not apply):

+- The physical address from the PDPTE (the address of the page directory).
+(No PDPTE-cache entry is created for a PDPTE that maps a 1-GByte page.) - The logical-AND of the R/W flags in the PML5E, PML4E, and PDPTE. - The logical-AND of the U/S flags in the PML5E, PML4E, and PDPTE. - The logical-OR of the XD flags in the PML5E, PML4E, and PDPTE. - The values of the PCD and PWT flags of the PDPTE.